 To check the embryos for any aneuploidy (chromosomal imbalance), the doctors recommend preimplantation genetic testing for aneuploidy (PGT-A) before embryo implantation.
-While it has proven highly useful, this technique is not always accurate because the cells that are tested do not always represent the whole embryo.
+While it has proven highly useful, this technique is not fool-proof because the cells that are tested do not always represent the whole embryo.

 The placenta and its precursor (the trophectoderm) tend to have more aneuploid cells and those are the ones tested with PGT-A. So, sometimes, despite being declared aneuploid by PGS testing, an embryo turns into a perfectly normal baby.

 However, PGT-A is a popular technique to check the viability of an embryo and the possibility of it holding through your pregnancy.
 If this is something you’ are considering’d like to consider, we offer IVF with PGT in Mexico, Thailand, Malaysia, India, Cyprus, Denmark.

 Chromosomal abnormalities of the embryo remain the most common cost of pregnancy losses in women but what else could be the reason of early miscarriages?
 Read below: